 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.

-DATA [PROTECTION OFFICER OR PRIVACY MANAGER OR XXXXX]
+DATA PRIVACY MANAGER

 We have appointed a Data Privacy Manager within Dinnages to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the Data Privacy Manager.